Executors#

 Local single-machine executors#

-The processes executor runs on a single machine, and uses all the cores on the machine.
-It doesn’t require any set up so it is useful for quickly getting started and running on datasets that don’t fit in memory, but can fit on a single machine’s disk.
+executor.
+It doesn’t require any set up so it is useful for quickly getting started and running on datasets that don’t fit in memory, but that can fit on a single machine’s disk.

 Which cloud service executor should I use?#